-The regular working hours at Fontbonne University are either from 8:00 a.m. to 4:30 p.m. or 8:30 a.m. to 5:00 p.m., Monday through Friday, unless dictated otherwise by the department.
+The regular working hours during the Fall and Spring academic terms at Fontbonne University are either from 8:00 a.m. to 4:30 p.m. or 8:30 a.m. to 5:00 p.m., Monday through Friday, unless dictated otherwise by the department.
+Summer hours may vary from this schedule.

 For non-exempt employees, an unpaid one-half hour lunch break and two paid fifteen minute rest breaks are a part of the daily schedule.
 The lunch break may be extended for up to one hour, at the request of the employee and the approval of the supervisor, if the rest periods are not taken.
 (When this is done, the combined rest periods taken at the lunch hour are still paid.)
 For full-time employees, the normal work day is eight hours and the normal work week is forty hours.
-Due to the different needs in some of the service areas (housekeeping, physical plant, public safety), the determination of the daily and weekly work schedule will be set by the appropriate administrator.
+Due to the different needs in some of the service areas (Public Safety), the determination of the daily and weekly work schedule will be set by the appropriate administrator.
 Lunch "hour" may not be used to make up time except when attending a class during normal business hours.

 It is expected that all employees will follow the schedule as set by their supervisors.
-A nonexempt employee may not shorten the normal work day by not taking full meal or rest periods.
+A non-exempt employee may not shorten the normal work day by not taking full meal or rest periods.
 Likewise, non-exempt employees cannot shorten the work week by coming in early daily and leaving early on Friday.
-Hourly employees who take smoke breaks are expected to reduce their lunch period to one-half hour since periodic smoke breaks will be taken during the day.
-Supervisors reserve the right to set departmental work hours and smoke/break policies.